 • It is necessary to avoid powerful magnetic fields and electromagnetic radiation zones;

-• many methods of physiotherapy are contraindicated;
+• Many methods of physiotherapy are contraindicated;

 • It is forbidden to set the ultrasound probe on the body of the device;

-• in no case should the apparatus be moved under the skin and avoid strikes in the area of the stimulant;
+• In no case should the apparatus be moved under the skin and avoid strikes in the area of the stimulant;

 • Strictly forbidden monopolar coagulation during surgical interventions;

-• you need to use a mobile phone on the opposite side of the stimulator.
+• You need to use a mobile phone on the opposite side of the stimulator.

 Patients are often interested in how they go through the detectors at the airport or store.
 The control frames of detectors at airports and shops do not significantly affect the work of the stimulator, however, patients are not recommended for a long time in the area affected by these devices.